goliatone/wee-things-workshop/tutorials/x-dh11-deepsleep/README.md

 The `120` means a keep alive interval of 2 minutes, basically our client should publish a message before this interval ends.

+We will connect our client instance and then, in the callback function, collect our payload and publish a message to the `things/ESP8266/dht` topic.

+Once the message is

 ```lua
 m:connect( mqtt_broker_ip , mqtt_broker_port, 0, function(conn)
     -- Get sensor data